chef/chef-web-docs/chef_master/source/resource_examples.rst

 =====================================================
 .. tag resource_service_reboot

 Use the **reboot** resource to reboot a node, a necessary step with some installations on certain platforms.
 This resource is supported for use on the Microsoft Windows, Mac OS X, and Linux platforms.
+New in Chef Client 12.0.

 .. end_tag